ricokahler/use-preserve-reference/README.md

 The current implementation of `usePreserveReference` uses `object-hash` to determine if the information within your reference changes.

 ⚠️ `object-hash` performs a full traversal of your object in order to compute a hash for it.
-If your object is _really_ large (like 500+ overall keys), think twice before wrapping with `usePreserveReference`. ⚠️
+If your object is _really_ large (like 500+ overall keys), think twice before wrapping with `usePreserveReference`

 ### `usePreserveReference` is only for reference types

-`usePreserveReference` is only necessary for objects and arrays.
+⚠️ `usePreserveReference` is only necessary for objects and arrays.
 If the value you're trying to preserve is a value type (e.g. a string, number) then you don't need this hook.